ngaut/stackvm/spec.md

 ### 3.3 calling
 - **Purpose**: Invokes a specific tool or function with the provided parameters.
 - **Parameters**: Defines the specifications required to call a tool.
-  - `tool`: The name of the tool to be called (e.g., "llm_generate", "retrieve_knowledge_graph", "vector_search").
+  - `tool_name`: The name of the tool to be called (e.g., "llm_generate", "retrieve_knowledge_graph", "vector_search").
-  - `params`: An object containing key-value pairs that represent the arguments required by the specified tool.
+  - `tool_params`: An object containing key-value pairs that represent the arguments required by the specified tool.
     - Keys: Must match the argument names expected by the tool.
     - Values: Can be either a direct value or a variable reference.
-  - `output_vars` (optional): An array specifying how the tool’s output should be stored in the VM’s variable store for later use.
+  - `output_vars` (optional): An array specifying how the tool's output should be stored in the VM's variable store for later use.
     - If it is a string: The array contains one variable name.
-The entire tool’s response is stored under this variable name.
+The entire tool's response is stored under this variable name.
     - If it is an array: The array contains variable names corresponding to the keys in the JSON response.
 Each variable name in the array maps to a key in the JSON object, and the value associated with each key will be extracted and stored under the corresponding variable name.

 **Example:**